jinfanfrankhu/jinfanfrankhu.github.io/_posts/2025-06-19-textconversation.md

   - "Friends"
 ---

-Disclaimer: I am operating on 3 hours of sleep.
-Forgive me if the writing quality is dookie buns.

 Last night, I practically pulled an all nighter.
-I slept at 7am after a lovely conversation with a friend on text.
+I slept at 7am after a lovely conversation with a friend on text  (and got up at 10).
 From a purely technical view, texting seems colder than calling: no voice, no intonation, no prosody.
 But paradoxically, I find texting far more intimate.

-Calls demand constant attention.
-Without it, awkward silences loom.
+Calls move fast.
+I'd know from my linguistics work -- I talk at a comfortable 160 wpm, yet I type painfully slow (damn you <a href="https://www.fon.hum.uva.nl/praat/">praat!!</a> And since they move so fast, sometimes I feel suffocated.
+Awkward silences loom when there's nothing left to say.
 Distractions often pull me away too.
+I've had too many study facetimes that turn into the caller and I listening to eachothers keyboards clacking, with an occasional observation that injects a quick 30 minute conversation island in a sea of static.

-But texts are different.
-Every message is deliberate, written, erased, rewritte, then finally sent.
+Texts are different.
+Every message is deliberate, written, erased, rewritten, then finally sent.
 And the act of sending feels both vulnerable and freeing.

-Unlike calls, texting allows escape.
-I can swipe away, scroll insta reels, and disappear from the conversation with nothing more than a read receipt.
-My conversation partner can too.
-That's what makes it special.
+I could swipe away, scroll insta reels, and disappear from the conversation with nothing more than a read receipt.
+Unlike calling, I don't have to say my goodbyes and hit the "End Call" button.
+I'm free to operate at my own pace, and my conversation partner can too.
 The conversation only continues if both sides *want* it to.
-So when I see the "..." bubble appear, disappear, and finally return as a message, I smile.
-Because they didn't have to keep talking if they didn't want to, but they chose to.

-We are so goated twin.
+Sometimes, I'm paralyzed by calls.
+I can't find the right words, and in fear of saying the wrong ones, I gasp like a fish, uhming and stuttering my way to an exasperated "I don't know how to put it into words!"
+Likewise, when typing, I'm keenly aware of my "..." bubble appearing, disappearing, and bobbing up and down, as if it were saying, "He's thinking, he's going to get back to you.
+Give him a second and he'll have the words."
+Especially when conversations feel like minefields, where one wrong word will send both my conversation partner and I blasting sky-high to misunderstanding, hurt feelings, or silence, I feel safe with my text-message bomb squad.
+And sometimes, when a pair of eyes aren't searching my face for answers, when the bubble becomes a shield that gives you room to breathe, I feel confident I can get it right, that I'll cut the right wire.

+Likewise, when I see the "..." bubble flutter on my screen, I can't help but smile.
+After all, it's just code for: *I'm still thinking about you.*